-Applications may be submitted for consideration at any time before the closing date, which is sixty calendar days after the date of posting.
+Applications may be submitted for consideration at any time before the closing date.
 No applications will be accepted after that date.

-5. Funding Restrictions
+3. Funding Restrictions

 i.
 Funding Restrictions for the United Nations Relief and Works Agency (UNRWA)

 None of the funds awarded resulting from this Notice of Funding Opportunity may be made available for subawards, direct financial support, or otherwise used to provide any payment or transfer to United Nations Relief and Works Agency (UNRWA).